Size Doesn't Matter: The Bennett's Bastards Series, book five

-Sighing quietly, she handed her untouched champagne back to Angela, and said, “Go drool over your pretty boy.
+Sighing quietly, she handed her untouched champagne back to Anna, and said, “Go drool over your pretty boy.
 I need some fresh air.”

 Pushing through the heated crush of party people, Sophie slipped out through the balcony doors, letting them shut behind her.
-The noise was instantly reduced, the temperature not so much.
-Oh, the joy of summer in tropical Queensland.
+The noise was instantly reduced.
+The temperature, not so much.
+Oh, the joy of summer in tropical North Queensland.
 If the heat didn’t kill you, the humidity would.
-Even at almost midnight, it was stinking hot outside, and Sophie was glad she’d decided to wear her hair up for the night, even if it didn’t frame her face in an Insta-ready fashion.
+Even at almost midnight, it was still stinking hot outside, and Sophie was glad she’d decided to wear her hair up for the night, even if it didn’t frame her face in a perfect Insta-ready fashion.

-Breathing deeply, she let the scent of the ocean fill her lungs, let the continual rolling shush of the waves brushing against the sand settle her mind.
+Breathing deeply, her lungs filled with the intoxicating scent of frangipanis and ocean spray, and the continual rolling shush of the waves brushing against the sand helped settle her fractious mind.

-She and Ethan had been enjoying an on again, off again fling for almost six months.
-Okay, maybe “enjoying” wasn’t exactly the right term—Ethan didn’t do exclusive—but she couldn’t deny he was fun.
+She and Ethan had been enjoying their fling for almost six months.
+Okay, maybe enjoying wasn’t exactly the right term—Ethan didn’t do exclusive—but she couldn’t deny he was fun.
 Especially in the bedroom.
 The man was obsessed with her curves, and as stupid as it sounded for a professional model to admit, he made her feel pretty.

-As successful as she was, as famous as she was becoming, sometimes Sophie still felt like the little fat girl she’d been in school.
+As successful as she was, as famous as she was becoming, sometimes Sophie still felt like the fat kid she’d been in school.
 The one who was teased and bullied and lacked the confidence to stand up for herself.